4coder-archive/4coder/README.txt

 control + k : kill (close) a file, begins interactive input mode control + K : kill (close) the file being viewed in the currently active panel

-While in interactive input mode, pressing enter confirms the input for the command, and pressing escape (once) will end the input mode and abort the command.
-If the file does not exist either the nearest match will be opened, or no file will be opened if none is considered a match.
-Use backspace to go back through directories.
+While in interactive input mode, there are several ways to select an option.
+The options can be clicked.
+One option is always highlighted and pressing return or tab will select the highlighted option.
+Arrow keys navigate the highlighted option.
+Typing in characters narrows down the list of options.

 Menu UI
 Keyboard options: